The Two Types of SOC 2 Consultants

 The audit involves evidence requests, scope challenges, and pushback on control design.
 If the consultant steps back after the build, the CTO's workload spikes during audit season.

-Ask: Who is the primary point of contact with the auditor during the audit?
+Who is the primary point of contact with the auditor during the audit?

 7. How do they price the engagement?